Congenital Melanocytic Nevi

 Treatment / Management

-Historically the rationale for treatments for CMNs was influenced by improving the aesthetic appearance and reducing the risk of malignant change.
+Historically, the rationale for treatments for CMNs has been influenced by improving their aesthetic appearance and reducing the risk of malignant change.
 However, excision surgery to reduce malignancy risk remains controversial.
-Advocates of surgery argue that the incidence of melanoma is lower in groups of patients who have undergone excision than those managed with observation.[16]
+Advocates of surgery argue that the incidence of melanoma is lower in those who have undergone excision than those with observation alone.[20]
 Arguments against surgery include the low absolute incidence of melanoma in CMN balanced with surgical risks.
 Excision does not impact the risk of extracutaneous melanoma occurrence.
-Extracutaneous melanoma accounts for a significant proportion of new melanomas in this population.[2]
-As a result of this, many centers do not offer surgical excision on the basis of risk reduction alone.
-Instead, they offer surveillance, unless there are aesthetic or function indications for surgery.
+Extracutaneous melanoma accounts for a significant proportion of new melanomas in this population.[3]
+As a result, many centers do not offer surgical excision based on risk reduction alone.
+Instead, they offer surveillance unless there are aesthetic or function indications for surgery.
 Further randomized studies are warranted.

 Differential Diagnosis